brickpop/CryptoLife/README.md

 ## Complete use-case

-1. A customer books a room with the mobile Dapp client
+1. A customer **books a room** with the mobile Dapp client
 	- An amount of ether is held in the smart contract
 	- The booking can be canceled for free until a given date
-2. The user eventually checks in
+2. The user eventually **checks in**
 	- The hotel receives the money locked in the smart contract
 	- The smart contract flags the user as the current guest
-3. The user requests access to the room
+3. The user **requests access** to the room
 	- The mobile Dapp signs an off-chain transaction to the access control server
 	- The server checks the current guest on the blockchain
 	- If the request signer matches the current guest on the blockchain, the server signs a timestamp with its own key
 4. The mobile client receives the signed timestamp
-	- The phone uses the speaker to emit the payload from the server
+	- The phone **uses the speaker to emit** the payload from the server
-	- The door locker receives the payload with a microphone
+	- The door locker receives the payload with a **microphone**
-	- If the signed timestamp matches the expected publis key of the access control server, the door opens
+	- If the signed timestamp matches the expected public key of the access control server, the door opens

 Steps #1 and #2 involve blockchain transactions, while steps #3 and #4 are entirely off-chain.